radiantearth/stac-spec/extensions/README.md

 # Extensions

-This folder contains content extensions to the SpatioTemporal Asset Catalog specification.
+This folder contains extensions to the SpatioTemporal Asset Catalog specification.
 The core STAC specification defines only a minimal core, but is designed for extension.
 It is expected that most real-world implementations will use several extensions to fully describe their data and API.

 The extensions described here are Content Extensions, which typically add additional fields and semantics to STAC objects.
 API Extensions that add new endpoints or behavior to the API are published in the [STAC API repository](https://github.com/radiantearth/stac-api-spec/tree/master/extensions/).

-Content Extensions can be changes in functionality or additional fields.
+Extensions can be changes in functionality or additional fields.
 This can include new JSON files that are linked to from the core `links`, as well as new OpenAPI fragments.
 Extensions should include narrative explaining the fields, a comprehensive example, and a JSON-Schema to validate compliance.
 Any data provider can create a proprietary extension, and when providers work together to share fields between